Amsterdam: printed by Heinricum Wetstenium, 1684. 4to (8.1", 20.6 cm). , 598, 40, pp. Complete.

 Period vellum binding, author and title neatly written at top of spine.
 All edges speckled red.
 Red and black text to title page.
 Decorated capitals and endpieces.
 Francesco Guicciardini, editor.

 Encyclopaedia Britannica XIII, p.209.
 British Library online.
 CERL online.
 Heritage Auctions catalogue of 2015.
 Catalogue of the Library of the Late William R. Williams, STD, LLD. of 1896, Part II, Item no. 686.
 Rear pastedown with bookplate of Rev. William Robert Williams, noted for his library of church history and theology, a collection remarkable for its breadth and historic provenance.
 Vellum binding lightly soiled and slightly sprung, ex-library with Newton Theological Institution subtly labeled on spine and blind-stamped to upper-right corner of title-page, p.3, p.301 and p.597, two adjacent pages mildly toned midway, minimal pale foxing, handful corner creases, small William R. Williams to top edge of title page.
 Excellent, tight, clean copy.
-VG+.
+Very good+.
 Item #880